Oscar-Nominated Movies Streaming Now on Hulu

-Luca was nominated for Best Animated Feature alongside Flee and Encanto.
+Luca was nominated for Best Animated Feature in 2022 alongside Flee and Encanto.

 Long, long ago the world of Kumandra existed in perfect harmony where humans and dragons lived together in peace.
 When monsters called the Druun arrive and begin turning the citizens into stone, the dragons sacrifice themselves to save the humans.
-500 years later when the Druun returns, Raya (Kelly Marie Tran), a young warrior, is determined to track down the fabled last dragon, Sisu (Awkwafina), and save her community.
+When the Druun returns 500 years later, Raya (Kelly Marie Tran), a young warrior, is determined to track down the fabled last dragon Sisu (Awkwafina) and save her community.

-Raya and the Last Dragon was nominated for Best Animated Feature alongside Flee, Encanto, and Luca.
+Raya and the Last Dragon was nominated for Best Animated Feature alongside Flee, Encanto, and Luca in 2022.

 Watch: Raya and the Last Dragon

 Tammy Faye Bakker (Jessica Chastain) and her husband Jim traveled the United States in an effort to preach Christianity and help those who need love and inspiration.
-In 1964, the pair caught the attention of the Christian Broadcasting Network (CBN) where they became hosts of children’s show, Jim and Tammy.
+In 1964, the pair caught the attention of the Christian Broadcasting Network (CBN) where they became hosts of the children’s show, Jim and Tammy.
 Later, Jim became the host of CBN’s The 700 Club.
-All seemed well—but below the surface troubles were brewing that could topple the entire empire.
+All seemed well — but below the surface troubles were brewing that could topple the entire empire.

-- Best Actress in a Leading Role — Jessica Chastain (WINNER)
+- Best Actress in a Leading Role – Winner

 Watch: The Eyes of Tammy Faye*